Family Educational Rights and Privacy Act (FERPA)

 • News releases to local newspapers such as the Ken-Ton Bee

 • The District website and social media pages

 • District publications such as the calendar

-To best protect our students, you may choose to exclude your child from any of these communications by completing the “Exclusion from Student Photographs, Interviews and Recordings” form for the upcoming or current school year and returning the form to your school.
-Click here to download or view the form.
+To best protect our students, you may choose to exclude your child from any of these communications by completing the “Exclusion from Student Photographs, Interviews, and Recordings” form and returning this form to your child’s school.